dbasrai/dbasrai.github.io/shrek_instructions.md

 `deeplabcut.analyze_videos(config, videos)`

 might take a little.
-If this does not work try using absolute path of config and videos
+If this does not work try using absolute path of config and videos like this `deeplabcut.analyze_videos('/home/abs9091/R02_03-14-DLC/config.yaml', ['/home/abs9091/R02_03-14-DLC/videos'])`

 `deeplabcut.create_labeled_video(config, videos, draw_skeleton=True)`